Euro zone bond yields rise as Fed and ECB decisions approach | Business

 According to pricing in derivatives markets, traders broadly think the Fed will lift rates for the last time, by 25 bps, to 5.25% to 5.5% on Wednesday.
 The market thinks the ECB will also hike by 25 bps, taking rates to 3.75%, with another increase likely, although not certain, in September.

-Italy's 10-year bond yield was up 4 bps at 4.067%.
+Italy's 10-year bond yield was up 5 bps at 4.072%.
 It is seen as a benchmark for the more indebted "periphery" countries of the euro zone.
-The gap between German and Italian 10-year yields was unchanged on Tuesday at 164 bps.
+The gap between German and Italian 10-year yields fell very slightly to 164 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)